Screen Credits Manual

 The function of the Policy Review Board is to determine whether or not, in the course of the credit determination, there has been any serious deviation from the policy of the Guild or the procedure as set forth in this Manual.

-Only the following are grounds for a participant’s appeal to a Policy Review Board:
+Only the following are grounds for a participating writer’s appeal to a Policy Review Board:

 a.
 Dereliction of duty on the part of the Arbitration Committee or any of its members;